Table of Contents

-Website’s loading time is a ranking factor on Google.
+The website’s loading time is a ranking factor on Google.
 But it is not a major factor. and there is almost no or very rare chance that Google can penalize your website because of the higher load time.

-You should ensure that your website’s sitemap is live, working properly, up to date without any issues.
+You should ensure that your website’s sitemap is live, working properly, and up to date without any issues.

-AMP pages are accelerated-pages designed for mobile devices.
+AMP pages are accelerated pages designed for mobile devices.
 AMP pages load much faster than a normal web page.
 But AMP pages could be the reason for a Google Penalty.

 If your website pages have some serious issues then your website can be penalized.
 Here are some main reasons:

 Un-optimized or uncleanly coded website themes can reward you with a Google Penalty.
 Some webmasters don’t care to select the right themes, templates, and plugins for their websites.
 Sometimes these products have malicious code scripts that can hack your website and offer you a Google Penalty.

 If your website theme has some major coding-related issues then it could impact your website visibility too.

 Structured Data Issues